jacquuouille/airbnb_dbt_project/README.md

 # Data Analytics Engineering Project: dbt, BigQuery & Evidence

-This project aims to build an **end-to-end analytics pipeline**, from data transformation to data visualisation.
+This project aims to build an **end-to-end analytics engineering pipeline**, from data transformation to data visualisation.

 ### ✅ 1.
 Project Overview